chloevoyer/multi-language-al-folio/_pages/en-us/about.md

 Her research is part of the **Minds@Work-ADHD study**, a **randomized controlled trial** examining quality of work life among adults with ADHD.
 What particularly motivates her in her field is the opportunity to transform research knowledge into concrete interventions to improve the **quality of work life for adults with ADHD**.

-In her free time, Chloé is an athlete who enjoys **running** and **cycling**.
+In her free time, Chloé is an amateur athlete who enjoys **running** and **cycling**.
 She also has a nifty greenthumb, a passion for **houseplants** that grew out of the confinement period during the COVID-19 pandemic and has stayed with her since.